Walking Tour

 1943

 This photo from early 1943 was taken at the height of the Alaska Highway building boom.
 As you can see from the blown out windows in the G. Kittson Drug Store, it was taken in the immediate aftermath of the great explosion that destroyed much of downtown.
-It shows several American soldiers, amongst them two from the black labour battalions that helped build the Alaska Highway.
+It shows several American soldiers, amongst them two from the black engineering battalions that helped build the Alaska Highway.
 These men were subjected to blatant racial discrimination and kept confined to army camps outside of town until their help was desperately needed in disaster relief efforts.
-This photo is likely the first time these men were allowed into Dawson Creek itself.1
+This photo likely marks the first occasion these men were allowed into Dawson Creek itself.1

 After Japan attacked Pearl Harbor in 1941, the Americans realized that Alaska was virtually defenseless and easily cut off by sea.
 They needed a land connection to the far north so they could send troops and supplies to fend off Japanese invasion.
 As Dawson Creek was the end of the rail way, it was the natural starting point for this highway.
-Thus it became Mile Zero.
+Thus it became Mile 0.
 In an atmosphere of wartime urgency, a titanic construction effort began and Dawson Creek was at its heart.

 * * *